-Tyre catchers and Tyre Mousse's are permitted
+Tyre catchers and Tyre Mousse's are permitted.

 - a) There is no restriction on the type of tyre used(for competitive sections).
 Only tyres normally available from commercial or retail sources for use on the public highway and tyres of "NOT FOR HIGHWAY USE" / "OFF ROAD USE ONLY" are also permitted (on transport sections) with an indemnity as per GP or SR. - b) Tyre change not required for one single transport / liaison up to 30kms. - c) At the pre-event scrutiny, tread must be of a minimum depth of 2.5 mm and maximum of 13 mm.
-Tyre surface must not be fitted with subsequently mounted elements such as anti-skid spikes, special chains etc. All tyre measurements will be done with the tyre mounted on the rim, at a pressure of 1kg/cm2 and taken at a tyre section 90 degrees from the ground. - d) Additional tubes may be fitted in to tyres provided that the maximum number of tubes fitted inside any one tyre is not greater than three.
+Tyre surface must not be fitted with subsequently mounted elements such as anti-skid spikes, special chains etc. All tyre measurements will be done with the tyre mounted on the rim, at a pressure of 1kg/cm2 and taken at a tyre section 90 degrees from the ground. - d) Additional tubes may be fitted in to tyres provided that the maximum number of tubes fitted inside any one tyre is not greater than three. - e) It is recommended that street legal tyres be used for 2W INRC and INRSC Rallies.